 ErasmusDays was born from the desire to talk about the benefits of European cooperation and about the experiences, lessons learnt and results achieved by those who have participated in Erasmus+.
 The idea for the event originally came from France, but it has been included in the programme in an increasing number of EU countries.
-In 2022, almost 6300 #ErasmusDays events were organized around the world!
+In 2023, about 9600 #ErasmusDays events were organized around the world!

 Individual persons and organisations can organise different events related to the topic and register them on the ErasmusDays website.